-By this time Percy’s colleagues were very curious as well with his discovery, and the next morning with his colleagues standing about Percy placed an egg close to the Magnetron and as usual turned on the power.
-Well, the rapid buildup of temperature within the egg was causing it to move, and one very curious colleague moved in for a closer look only to be covered in the cooked egg when the egg exploded because of the tremendous build up of internal pressure!
+By this time, Percy’s colleagues were very curious as well with his discovery.
+The next morning, with his colleagues standing about, Percy placed an egg close to the Magnetron and as usual, turned on the power.
+Well, the rapid buildup of temperature within the egg was causing it to move, and one very curious colleague moved in for a closer look only to be covered in cooked egg when it exploded because of the tremendous build-up of internal pressure!

-To Percy the evidence was substantial – the melting chocolate, the popping popcorn, and the exploding egg pointed to one thing, and that was that low density microwave energy was capable of cooking organic materials!
+To Percy, the evidence was substantial – the melting chocolate, the popping popcorn, and the exploding egg pointed to one thing: low-density microwave energy was capable of cooking organic materials!
 Obviously, after these exciting events, further experiments were planned to try and understand the nature of this discovery.

 Some Features of Over Stove Microwave